fanavarro/huron-ws/README.md

-# ontology-metrics-ws
+# huron-ws
-REST endpoint for calculating ontology metrics
+REST endpoint used by [HURON](https://github.com/fanavarro/huron) for ontology metrics calculation.